kaylaarestivo/kaylaarestivo.github.io/README.md

 I am Kayla Arestivo, a sophmore at Lehigh University in Bethlehem, PA.
 I am a Journalism major, minoring in Business and Marketing.
 I play on the Women's Soccer team.
 ### Here is my [LinkedIn Page](https://www.linkedin.com/in/kayla-arestivo-00967b153/)
 ![Profile Picture](https://github.com/kaylaarestivo/kaylaarestivo.github.io/blob/master/IMG_6128.jpg?raw=true)
-# Here are some statistics on the Undergraduate Enrollement at Lehigh University pertaining to the percentage of students that are involved in each college.
+# Here are some statistics on the Undergraduate Enrollement at Lehigh University pertaining to the percentage of students that are involved in each college and the percentage of male and women attending the University.
 ![Lehigh University Undergraduate Enrollment Infographic](https://github.com/kaylaarestivo/kaylaarestivo.github.io/blob/master/Lehigh%20University%20Undergraduate%20Enrollment.png?raw=true)
 # This infographic shows the amount of coffee consumed by the average United States adult male and woman
 ![Coffee Consumption in the United States](https://github.com/kaylaarestivo/kaylaarestivo.github.io/blob/master/Coffee%20Consumption%20in%20the%20United%20States.png?raw=true)